-Eye and hand tracking
+(e) Eye and hand tracking

-Eye movements were recorded for five seconds from the onset of each trial.
-The 3D positions of the right hand were recorded using an OPTOTRAK system (Northern Digital, Waterloo, ON, Canada) sampling the two IREDs on the participants hand at a rate of 100 Hz for a minimum of five seconds from the onset of each trial.
+Eye movements were recorded for 5 s from the onset of each trial.

+The 3D positions of the right hand were recorded using an OPTOTRAK system (Northern Digital, Waterloo, Ontario, Canada) sampling the two infrared emitting diodes (IREDs) on the participants hand at a rate of 100 Hz for a minimum of 5 s from the onset of each trial.

-Data Pre-processing
+(f) Data pre-processing

-The limb kinematic data comprised of 3D positions of each IRED for each sample frame.
-This data was pre-processed and analysed in a standardized way to extract a number of kinematic landmarks (e.g., [28], see Supplementary Materials for additional details).
-Crucially, grasp aperture was computed as the distance between the index finger and thumb IREDs at each sample frame.
+The limb kinematic data comprised 3D positions of each IRED for each sample frame.
+These data were pre-processed and analysed in a standardized way to extract a number of kinematic landmarks (e.g. [9], see the electronic supplementary material for additional details).
+Grasp aperture was computed as the distance between the index finger and thumb IREDs at each sample frame.
 The principal dependent measure for the grasps was peak grasp aperture (PGA), which was defined as the largest aperture achieved from the start of the movement to the end of the reach.

 Like grasp aperture, the estimate aperture was computed as the difference between the index finger and thumb IREDs at each sample frame for the manual estimation task.
-The final estimate aperture (FEA) was determined as the point at which the estimate aperture's rate of change stabilized around zero, signalling that a relatively consistent estimate had been achieved (see Supplementary Materials for the definition and analysis of the peak estimate aperture, which did not meaningfully influence the results).
+The final estimate aperture (FEA) was determined as the point at which the estimate aperture's rate of change stabilized around zero, signalling that a relatively consistent estimate had been achieved (see the electronic supplementary material for the definition and analysis of the peak estimate aperture, which did not meaningfully influence the estimates of the effect of the illusion).

-Trials in which participants gave an 'incorrect' judgment (e.g., a 'same' judgment when discs that should have been perceived as different were displayed) were removed from the analysis (8% of trials).
+Trials in which participants gave an 'incorrect' judgment (e.g. a 'same' judgment when discs that should have been perceived as different were displayed) were removed from the analysis (8% of trials).
 This left a uniform sample of trials (92%) in which disc choice accorded with the intended effect of the illusion.
-Furthermore, all fixations shorter than 80ms in duration were discarded, as this corresponds to the minimum duration for higher level processing of visual information to occur (e.g., [29]).
+Furthermore, all fixations shorter than 80 ms in duration were discarded, as this corresponds to the minimum duration for higher-level processing of visual information to occur (e.g. [28]).
 Fixations that fell outside the display area were also removed.